-development.
-Most offshore federal acres on the U.S. outer continental shelf are also available for exploration and development, although BOEM has not scheduled lease sales in all available areas.
-Energy production on federal lands accounts for a significant amount of total U.S. energy production.
-For example, in 2016, as a percentage of total U.S. production, approximately 23% of crude oil, 14% of natural gas, and 40% of coal production came from federal lands.
-Coal production from federal lands has consistently accounted for about 40% of total U.S. coal production over the past decade.
+Much of the onshore federal estate is open to energy and mineral exploration and development, including BLM and many FS lands.
+However, many NPS lands and designated wilderness areas, as well as certain other federal lands, have been specifically withdrawn from exploration and development.35 Most offshore federal acres on the U.S. outer continental shelf are also available for exploration and development, although BOEM has not scheduled lease sales in all available areas.36 Energy production on federal lands contributes to total U.S. energy production.
+For example, in 2017, as a percentage of total U.S. production, approximately 24% of crude oil and 13% of natural gas production came from federal lands.37 Coal production from federal lands has consistently accounted for about 40% of annual U.S. coal production over the past decade.

 Federal lands also are available for renewable energy projects.
-Geothermal capacity on federal lands represents 40% of U.S. total geothermal electric generating capacity.
-Solar and wind energy potential on federal lands is growing and, based on BLM-approved projects, there is potential for 3,300 megawatts (MW) of wind and 6,300 MW of solar energy on federal lands.
-The first U.S. offshore wind farm began regular operations in 2016, and BOEM has issued wind energy leases off the coasts of eight East Coast states.
+Geothermal capacity on federal lands represents 40% of U.S. total geothermal electric generating capacity.38 Solar and wind energy potential on federal lands is growing and, based on BLM-approved projects, there is potential for 3,300 megawatts (MW) of wind and 6,300 MW of solar energy on federal lands.39 The first U.S. offshore wind farm began regular operations in 2016, and BOEM has issued 13 wind energy leases off the coasts of eight East Coast states.